PowerShell/DscResources/CONTRIBUTING.md

 The base is the repository and branch the pull request will be merging **into**.
 The target is the repository and branch the pull request will be merging **from**.
 For the DSC Resource Kit, always create a pull request with the base as the **dev** branch of the official repository.
-(Except for *this* repository - DSCResources - which does not have a dev branch because it does not get released to the PowerShellGallery.
+(Except for *this* repository - DscResources - which does not have a dev branch because it does not get released to the PowerShellGallery.
 For this repository you may create a pull request to the master branch.)
 The target should be your working branch in your fork.
 ![Github-PR-dev.png](Images/Github-PR-dev.png)